 If you want to you can send the diagnostic log to our support service for a free answer on whether your database is recoverable or not, whether its recoverable by IBFirstAid directly, whether you need to use he Extractor or whether we need to perform some manual work to assist the recovery process.
 We will also try and estimate how much of the your data can be recovered if there really is a serious problem that will not allow 100% recovery.

-Two versions of IBFirstAID are available as free downloads:
+Two versions of FirstAID are available, one as a free download:

-A free version that is downloadable allows you to diagnose potential problems with your database and there is also a commercial version that allows you to fix the problems that are found.
+There is a free version that allows you to diagnose potential problems with your database and there is also a commercial version that allows you to fix the problems that are found.
 The diagnostic features allow you to check a database's validity.
 Whilst the fully featured version is capable of fixing a number of common database corruption problems.

-There are a number of possible corruptions that IBFirstAID has been designed to repair and correct.
-These are listed below:
+There are a large number of possible corruptions that FirstAID has been designed to repair and correct.
+Some of these are listed below: